Threshold-Consistent Margin Loss for Open-World Deep Metric Learning: Experiments

+\textbf{Datasets} For training and evaluation, we use four commonly-used image retrieval benchmarks, namely iNaturalist-2018~\citep{iNat}, Stanford Online Product~\citep{SOP}, CUB-200-2011~\citep{WahCUB_200_2011} and Cars-196~\citep{cars196}.
+These benchmarks cover a diverse set of data domains including natural species, online catalog images, birds, and cars.
+As in previous works ~\citep{smooth_ap,recall@k_surrogate,anxiang_2023_unicom}, the iNaturalist and Stanford Online Product datasets use an open-world train-test-split, where the training classes are disjoint from the ones in testing.
+For CUB and Cars, we use shared train-test classes to make fair comparisons with prior DML methods\footnote{We also provide results for CUB and Cars in the open-world setting in \Cref{open_world_cub_cars}.}.
+The details to each dataset can be found in \Cref{dataset}.

-\textbf{Datasets.} We use commonly-used image retrieval benchmarks including iNaturalist-2018 (iNat)~\cite{iNat}, CUB-200-2011 (CUB)~\cite{WahCUB_200_2011} and Cars-196 (Cars)~\cite{cars196}.
-In particular, the iNaturalist dataset follows the open-set train-test-split where the training classes are disjoint to the test classes.
-The details of the datasets are listed in \cref{dataset}.
-For evaluation, we report \emph{recall@k} for accuracy, and use OPIS and $\epsilon$-OPIS defined in \cref{sec:opis} for calibration consistency.
-In line with~\cite{veit2020improving}, we estimate calibration consistency using normalized features of image pairs in 1:1 comparisons.
-Due to the large number of classes in iNaturalist, instead of exhaustive sampling of all pairs, we only sample positive pairs exhaustively and sample negative pairs randomly with a fixed negative-to-positive ratio of 10-to-1 for each class.
-All pairs in CUB and Cars are exhaustively sampled.
+\textbf{Evaluation metrics} We measure model accuracy using the \emph{recall@k} metric and assess threshold inconsistency using the OPIS and $\epsilon$-OPIS metrics as defined earlier.
+Similar to previous works~\citep{veit2020improving, liu2022oneface}, we estimate threshold inconsistency by comparing normalized features of image pairs in 1:1 comparisons.
+In the case of the iNaturalist-2018 and Stanford Online Product datasets, given the large number of classes, we only sample positive pairs exhaustively and randomly sample negative pairs with a fixed negative-to-positive ratio of 10-to-1 for each class.
+All positive and negative pairs in the CUB and Cars datasets are exhaustively sampled.